fuaadabdullah/GoblinOS/SOURCE_OF_TRUTH.md

 2. For GoblinOS-specific work:
    - Mirror lint/test/build locally (`pnpm lint:fix && pnpm test:coverage && pnpm build`).
    - Keep guild docs in sync: run `pnpm run generate:roles` (or `pnpm run generate:roles:check` to assert cleanliness) whenever `goblins.yaml` or `scripts/generate-roles.js` changes—CI will reject PRs if these files drift.
    - Update this Source of Truth if you introduce new surfaces, env contracts, or operational runbooks.
+When editing, also fix any pre-existing typos or formatting issues you notice.
    - Attach telemetry/audit notes for anything that touches `tools/telemetry`.
 3. Add or update Changesets for any published package impact.
 4. Keep secrets out of commits; rely on the scripts/templates listed above.